stephen-hl-mak/stephen-hl-mak.github.io/_pages/about.md

 1) Creating my own AI Scientist (Multi-Agent LLMs & RAG) to help me keep up to date with AI.
 Write-up coming soon!

-2) Neural rendering / Gaussian splats of my wedding ceremony, taken from 6 different viewpoints!
+2) Neural rendering / Gaussian splats of my wedding ceremony, taken from 6 different cameras!
 Imagine being able to re-live that day in virtual reality thanks to ML!

 <!--